gitbls/sdm/Docs/Plugins.md

 * **interval** &mdash; Interval in minutes between fake hardware clock updates

+### graphics

+The graphics plugin configures various graphics-related settings.
+It doesn't do much for wayland at the current time, although you might use it to set the video mode in /boot/cmdline.txt.

+#### Arguments

+* **graphics** &mdash; Supported values for the graphics keyword are `wayland` and `X11`.
+At the present time `wayland` does very little.
+If graphics is set to `X11`, the Core X11 packages (xserver-xorg, xserver-xorg-core, and xserver-common) are installed if not already installed.
+In the post-install phase, the plugin will look for a known Display Manager (lightdm, xdm, or wdm), and make appropriate adjustments (see below)
+* **lhmouse** &mdash; If LXDE is installed (RasPiOS Desktop), set the mouse to left-handed.
+* **nodmconsole** &mdash; If graphics=X11, nodmconsole directs sdm to NOT start the Display Manager on the console, if the Display Manager is lightdm, wdm, or xdm.
+* **videomode** &mdash; Specifies the string to add to the video= argument in cmdline.txt.
+See below for an example.

+wayland is the Default graphics subsystem on Bookworm with Desktop images, so `graphics=wayland` is ignored on those images.
+The plugin currently will not install wayland on a Bookworm Lite IMG.
+Wayland is not supported by sdm on releases prior to Bookworm.

+If graphics=X11 and the Display Manager is known, the graphics plugin makes a few adjustments.
+Specifically:
+* If LXDE is installed, the mouse will be set to left-handed if specified on the command line.
+This works for wayland as well.
+* For lightdm, wdm, and xdm, sdm will cause the boot behavior you might specify to be delayed until after the First Boot.

+The videomode argument takes a string of the form: 'HDMI-A-1:1024x768M@60D'. sdm will add video=HDMI-A-1:1024x768M@60D to /boot/cmdline.txt

+#### Examples

+* `--plugin graphics:"graphics=X11|nodmconsole` &mdash; Installs the X11 core components and disables the Display Manager on the console
+* `--plugin graphics:"videomode=HDMI-A-1:1920x1280@60D"` &mdash; Sets the specified video mode in /boot/cmdline.txt
 ### imon

 imon installs an <a href="https://github.com/gitbls/imon">Internet Monitor</a> that can monitor: